 Richard Iglar is a partner at Skoloff & Wolfe, P.C. and has been with the firm since 1999.
 He has been certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney.
-He has been listed as a “Super Lawyer” by Law & Politics and SuperLawyers magazines each year since 2010.
+He has been listed as a “Super Lawyer” by New Jersey Monthly each year since 2010.

-Richard Iglar was admitted as a Fellow of the American Academy of Matrimonial Lawyers, a preeminent organization in the nation for family law practitioners, in 2007.
-He is the First Vice-President of the New Jersey Chapter and serves on the Board of Managers and Board of Examiners.
-He has continuously served on various national committees of the AAML.
-In 2019, he was admitted as a Fellow of The International Academy of Family Lawyers.
+Richard Iglar is a Fellow of the American Academy of Matrimonial Lawyers (AAML), a preeminent organization in the nation for family law practitioners.
+In 2020, he became the President of the New Jersey Chapter of the AAML.
+He is also a Fellow of the International Academy of Family Lawyers (IAFL).

 Richard Iglar devotes his career to the practice of family law and all of its aspects including divorce, custody, child support, alimony, domestic violence.
 His philosophy has always been to resolve every family law case with the priority on the client’s goals and the client’s financial and psychological needs.
 Although Mr. Iglar has demonstrated substantial success in accomplishing these goals through negotiations and advantageous settlements, he has also achieved significant results for his clients in the courtroom through litigation and trial work.
 Mr. Iglar has represented medical doctors, Wall Street professionals, corporate executives, and their spouses, as well as individuals from every walk of life.
 He has the knowledge, skills and experience to master the technical aspects of complex financial issues and business valuation and the psychological and mental health issues attendant to family law matters.

 Richard Iglar graduated from Rutgers College, Cum Laude, and Phi Beta Kappa.
-He is a graduate of Boston College Law School, where he was an editor of the International Law Review.
+He is a graduate of Boston College Law School, where he was an editor of the Boston College International and Comparative Law Review.

 - “Tax Issues in Divorce,” NBI, 2016;